squidgetx/squidgetx.github.io/static/a-about.md

 <div class='post-content'>

 <p>Hi!
 I'm a researcher, software engineer, artist, and composer based in Brooklyn, NY.
-Currently I'm studying as a graduate student at NYU Politics.
+Currently I'm studying as a PhD student at NYU Politics.
 Previously I studied at <a href="/itp-blog">NYU Tisch’s Interactive Telecommunications Program.</a></p>

 <p>My main research interests include <a href="/tag/tech+politics">impacts of technological systems on political participation and public opinion</a>.</p>